Don’t hate on low-code and no-code – TechCrunch

 Public performance

 Briefly, Appian reported $88.9 million in Q1 2021 revenue, of which $39.1 million came from its cloud subscription business.
 The latter figure rose 38% in the quarter compared to the year-ago period.
 Appian also swung to adjusted EBITDA profit in the period.
 Investors responded by hammering the company’s stock in the wake of the results.
-From an April share-price range in the mid-$130s, Appian is now trading in the mid $80s, though only some of those declines came post-earnings.
+From an April share-price range in the mid-$130s, Appian is now trading in the mid-$80s, though only some of those declines came post-earnings.

 But the company’s stock price is only so important.
 Precisely how conservative any one public company’s guidance is for the current year and how those forecasts play with investor expectations during a period of generally excessive valuations is not our game.
 What does matter is what the company’s CEO had to say about the low-code space itself.